alex-bagnoud/Linking-16S-to-amoA-taxonomy/README.md

 #### Extraction of 16S rRNA genes

-For each sequence that contains a *amoA* gene, 16S rRNA gene was extracted (if present).
+For each sequence that contains an *amoA* gene, 16S rRNA gene was extracted (if present).
 16S rRNA genes were detected with Barrnap and then the sequences were extraction with Samtools.

+#### Merging 16S rRNA and *amoA* sequences

+Then, all 16S rRNA and *amoA* pairs (i.e. coming from the same original sequence) were reunited using an in-house R script.

+#### Merging the outcome of the 3 analyses

+Finally, the results from all 3 runs were merged together